postmodern/raingrams/README.txt

   # => "OTOOH if you use slicehost even offer to bash Apple makes it will
   exit and its 38 month ago based configuration of little networks created."

+* Dump a model to a file, to be marshaled later:

+  model.save('path/for/model')

+* Load a model from a file:

+  Model.open('path/for/model')

 == LICENSE:

 The MIT License